Terwilliger69105/69105.github.io/nimu.md

 ---

+**May 6th, 2020 - 07:10:59**

+I did it.
+Finally.
+I was exiled.
+For the best.
+I killed three of the men Father was keeping over.
+I ruined their bodies.
+I dragged them to the law enforcement.
+They threw me out without asking Father.
+Father will be pissed.
+Good.
+I'll be back.
+I'm going to kill Father.
+He has to die.
+I know he'll be too angry to check Mother.
+I unplugged her vat.
+She's dead.
+I hear her voice when I see the eyes.
+She thanked me.
+I want to see her again.
+She told me to not die off.
+She told me to find a nice human.
+She told me to have a child out of love.
+I want to.
+I will.
+For her.

+---

 **October 29th, 2019 - 10:49:21**

 Father did it.
 He put Mother in a stasis vat.
 The kind that breeders use.
 He won't let me see her.
 He knows I'll kill her to save her.
 She doesn't deserve this.
 She may not have loved me but I can still love her.
 He says he's going to take her out weekly to inseminate her.
 He claims it'll work.
 I can still feel her presence.
 I know it won't work.
 I hope she's talking with the Eyes.
 They will make sure she doesn't become what she fears.

+---

+**December 29th, 2018 - 01:48:44**

+Father got mad at me.
+Madder than usual.
+I disrupted his house guests.
+Other men like him talking about breeding Mother.
+He threatened me with a knife.
+I tried to make him use it on me.
+He didn't.
+He says he'll save it for my womb.
+Mother locked me inside my room.
+I'm going to miss a week of schooling.
+I don't care.
+Nobody that likes me is left there.
+I need to leave.

 ---